 But the European Court of Human Rights in Strasbourg stands for more than these.
 It has become the international flag-bearer for judge-made fundamental law extending well beyond the text which it is charged with applying.
-It has over many years declared itself entitled to

-The state has become the provider of basic standards of public amenity, the guarantor of minimum levels of security and, increasingly, the regulator of economic activity and the protector against misfortune of every kind.
-The public expects nothing less. treat the Convention as what it calls a "living instrument".
+It has over many years declared itself entitled to treat the Convention as what it calls a "living instrument".
 The way that the Strasbourg court expresses this is that it interprets the Convention in the light of the evolving social conceptions common to the democracies of Europe, so as to keep it up to date.